14 HOURS TO LAUNCH

 Annie had already left, leaving Chrissy alone with her new job.
 Oh, dear.
 Waverly was going to kill her for this.

 Nicole woke up from the table with a grunt and hit the button.
-Her thesis detached itself from her face with a thunk.
+Her tablet detached itself from her face with a thunk.
 “Earp,” she responded through the intercoms.

 Well, so much for staying out of each other’s way.
 Nicole didn’t bother fixing her jumpsuit and grabbed the toolbox.